Jamaal Williams Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- Williams' 25 rushing yards in his lone career matchup against the Packers are 17.5 fewer yards than his over/under in Sunday's game.
+- In his only career matchup against the Packers, Williams finished with 25 rushing yards, 17.5 fewer yards than his over/under in Sunday's game.

-- Williams did not have a touchdown run in that outing against the Packers.
+- Williams did not have a touchdown run in that matchup against the Packers.

-- The Packers have the NFL's 13th-ranked defense against the run, giving up 109.8 yards per game.
+- In terms of defending against the run, the Packers are 13th in the NFL, allowing 109.8 yards per game.

-- This season the Packers are ranked seventh in the league in rushing touchdowns allowed (12).
+- Williams and the Lions will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (12).

 Recent Performances

-- In his last three games, Williams has 99 rushing yards (33.0 per game) on 30 carries with one touchdown.
+- Over his last three games, Williams has piled up 30 carries for 99 yards (33.0 per game) and one touchdown.

 Williams' Detroit Teammates